peacheese/Expression-Transformer/readme.md

-## AT THE BEGINNING
+## At the beginning
-This seemed-nonsense work was distributed for the ANN class in Tsinghua University.
+This work was distributed for the ANN class in Tsinghua University.

-This work got an A- final score with a 0.5 plus in other works.
+This work got an A- final score with a 0.5 plus in other work.

 ## The Performance of Expression Evaluation on Transformer